sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-22-primer-chapter19.md

 - the type of the bit-field members must be integral or enumeration type
     * ordinary, `unsigned` types are the best options
 - you can specify the number of bits by placing `:` after the member followed by the number of bits
-- the bit-field members aree accessed in the same way as the other members of a class
+- the bit-field members area accessed in the same way as the other members of a class
     * moreover, they supports the built-in bit-wise operations for sure

 ### volatile Qualifier